haxe-utest/utest/README.md

 Assert.raises(function() { throw "Error!"; }, String);
 ```

-`method`: A method that generates the exception.
+`method` A method that generates the exception.

-`type`: The type of the expected error.
+`type` The type of the expected error.
 Defaults to Dynamic (catch all).

-`msgNotThrown`: An optional error message used when the function fails to raise the expected
+`msgNotThrown` An optional error message used when the function fails to raise the expected
      exception.
 If not passed a default one will be used

-`msgWrongType`: An optional error message used when the function raises the exception but it is
+`msgWrongType` An optional error message used when the function raises the exception but it is
      of a different type than the one expected.
 If not passed a default one will be used

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it
 unless you know what you are doing.
 @todo test the optional type parameter

 #### `allows<T>(possibilities : Array<T>, value : T, ?msg : String , ?pos : PosInfos)`
 Checks that the test value matches at least one of the possibilities.

-`possibility`: An array of mossible matches
+`possibility` An array of mossible matches

-`value`: The value to test
+`value` The value to test

-`msg`: An optional error message.
+`msg` An optional error message.
 If not passed a default one will be used

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it
 unless you know what you are doing.

 #### `contains<T>(match : T, values : Array<T>, ?msg : String , ?pos : PosInfos)`
 Checks that the test array contains the match parameter.

-`match`: The element that must be included in the tested array
+`match` The element that must be included in the tested array

-`values`: The values to test
+`values` The values to test

-`msg`: An optional error message.
+`msg` An optional error message.
 If not passed a default one will be used

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it
 unless you know what you are doing.

 #### `notContains<T>(match : T, values : Array<T>, ?msg : String , ?pos : PosInfos)`
 Checks that the test array does not contain the match parameter.

-`match`: The element that must NOT be included in the tested array
+`match` The element that must NOT be included in the tested array

-`values`: The values to test
+`values` The values to test

-`msg`: An optional error message.
+`msg` An optional error message.
 If not passed a default one will be used

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it
 unless you know what you are doing.

 #### `stringContains(match : String, value : String, ?msg : String , ?pos : PosInfos)`
 Checks that the expected values is contained in value.

-`match`: the string value that must be contained in value
+`match` the string value that must be contained in value

-`value`: the value to test
+`value` the value to test

-`msg`: An optional error message.
+`msg` An optional error message.
 If not passed a default one will be used

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it

 #### `fail(msg = "failure expected", ?pos : PosInfos)`
 Forces a failure.

-`msg`: An optional error message.
+`msg` An optional error message.
 If not passed a default one will be used

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it
 unless you know what you are doing.

 #### `warn(msg)`
 Creates a warning message.

-`msg`: A mandatory message that justifies the warning.
+`msg` A mandatory message that justifies the warning.

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it

 #### `createAsync(?f : Void -> Void, ?timeout : Int)`
 Creates an asynchronous context for test execution.
 Assertions should be included